Kollivnk/To-Do-List/README.md

 4. bg-mobile-dark.jpg:
    - This is the background image used in the application.

+#Deployment
+This project has been deployed using [Vercel](https://vercel.com).
+Vercel provides an easy-to-use platform for deploying static sites and frontend projects.
+To deploy your own version of this project, follow these steps:

+1. Create a Vercel Account:
+   - Sign up for a free account at [Vercel](https://vercel.com).

+2. Connect Vercel to Your GitHub Account:
+   - Authorize Vercel to access your GitHub account and select the repository to deploy.

+3. Deploy the Project:
+   - Import the repository to Vercel and deploy it using the default settings.

 #Design Credits
 - Figma: The initial design for this application was created using Figma, which is a powerful design tool for creating user interfaces.